hiveot/hub/runtime/transports/transport-protocols.md

 }
 ```

-The only available specification is the so-called 'strawman proposal' https://docs.google.com/document/d/1KWv-aQfMgsqBFg0v4rVqzcVvzzisC7y4X4CMUYGc8rE from Ben Francis See also webthings.io: https://webthings.io/api/#protocol-handshake.
+This follows the specification from the 'strawman proposal' https://docs.google.com/document/d/1KWv-aQfMgsqBFg0v4rVqzcVvzzisC7y4X4CMUYGc8rE by Ben Francis.
+See also webthings.io: https://webthings.io/api/#protocol-handshake.

 ```json
 {